United States Rules and compliance Updated 05/02/2026

 Do not retouch or change facial appearance

-Use crop, sizing, and measurable prechecks only
+Use verified uploads, US sizing, and measurable checks

 Quick answer